Sanjana-Code0/Sanjana-Code0/README.md

 ### 👨‍💻 About Me

-- 🔭 I’m currently building an **Explainable AI Financial Advisor** using Python, XGBoost, and SHAP.
+- 🔭 I’m currently focused on the intersection of **Machine Learning and Full-Stack Development**.
-- 🌱 I’m exploring **advanced state management in Flutter** and **scalable backend architectures**.
+- 🌱 I’m always learning about **scalable cloud architectures and advanced mobile development patterns**.
-- 👯 I’m looking to collaborate on impactful **open-source projects**, especially in the FinTech or EdTech space.
+- 👯 I’m looking to collaborate on **innovative open-source projects** that solve real-world problems.
-- 💬 Ask me about **Python, Machine Learning, Flutter, C#, or Full-Stack Development**.
+- 💬 Ask me about **Python, Flutter, Java, C#, Explainable AI, or database design**.
-- 📫 How to reach me: **sanjana.palkar01@gmail.com**
+- 📫 You can reach me at: **sanjana.palkar01@gmail.com**
-- ⚡ Fun fact: I've won university-level awards for debate and creative writing!
+- ⚡ Fun fact: I've secured top university and zonal rankings in English Debate and Creative Writing!

 ---